 Amtrak owns the rails outside of the New Orleans and Chicago stations, but the host railroad for the bulk of the journey is CN (Canadian National)/Illinois Central (on paper).

 What is the City of New Orleans on-time reliability?

-The City of New Orleans, on average, arrives at its stations stops 72.5% on-time or early, based on a one-year average.
+The City of New Orleans, on average, arrives at its stations stops 88% on time or early, based on a one-year average.
 CN causes most of the delays with freight train interference and slow orders.
-(Based on the January 2021 Amtrak Host Railroad Report.)
+(Based on the 2021 Amtrak Host Railroad Report.)

-When a host railroad prioritizes their freight trains over Amtrak’s, it is called freight train interference.
+When a host railroad prioritizes their freight trains over Amtrak’s is called freight train interference.
 Slow orders are when trains receive orders from the dispatchers to run at speeds less than the maximum authorized speed due to track work, extreme temperatures, or other safety reasons.

-Amtrak’s 2019 Host Railroad Report Card showed CN receiving a “D” letter grade because of the delays they caused to Amtrak trains.
+Amtrak’s 2020 Host Railroad Report Card showed CN receiving a “B+” letter grade with a four-year average of “D+” because of the delays they caused to Amtrak trains.
 Besides The City of New Orleans, there are a few regional trains.
 For more information about why Amtrak trains get delayed, check out this article.

 The pro-tip, remember delays happen, and as you learned, often they are not Amtrak’s fault.
 Try to take the setback in stride, plan a little extra time in your schedule, and avoid planning anything time-sensitive activities for when they get off the train.

 Trains can make up some of the lost time, do not let this deter you from booking a trip; often, the delays are minutes and not hours.

 How can I check the status of the City of New Orleans?